DelinM/FancyBusinessBuzzWords/README.md

 * **Cycles**
   * "Good morning, thank you for keeping me updated on the project, but I don't have the cycles for you until the end of this month."
 * **(Open) Communicaiton**
   * Instead of using the word "communication", we say "open communication".
+* **Coverage**
+  * "What is the coverage of the design?!"
 ## D
 * **Deep Dive**